- What is bentonite clay?

 Oral – removing stains/teeth whitening, gingivitis and gum disease

 Metabolic – acidosis, heavy metal detoxification, weight loss

 Neurological – autism

 With a list like that, it sounds like you can just skip the pharmacy!
 Does bentonite clay work for these diseases and disorders?

 Or at least there’s no scientific research for the vast majority of what you see listed.
 Despite that fact, you will see countless websites claiming it offers those “proven benefits” for health.
 Some go so far as to call it a cure.
 They tell readers to take capsules, tablets, and powders internally, or use poultices externally.
 That type of advice can be quite dangerous.

 It’s similar to how people greatly exaggerate apple cider vinegar benefits.

-There are so called “food grade” versions, but that label doesn’t mean they’re safe to eat.
-This substance is addressed by the FDA in Section 184.1155 of Title 21 (10):
+There are so called “food grade” versions, but that label doesn’t mean the clay is safe to eat.
+This substance is addressed by the FDA in Section 184.1155 of Title 21.